datagrok-ai/public/help/domains/chem/cheminformatics.md

 By opening, info panels automatically show the general functions:

 * Structure 2D – visualizes a molecule in 2D.
-* Structure 3D – visualizes a molecule in 3D through generating .mol file.
+* Structure 3D – visualizes a molecule in 3D through generating a MOL file.
-* Molfile – provides a .mol file.
+* Molfile – provides a MOL file.

 All the rest functions fall into Chemistry, Biology, Databases groups: